Jodie Foster Shares a Kiss With Her Wife and Makes Sure to Thank Aaron Rodgers for Her Golden Globe Win - E! Online

 "All of these great ladies included.
 I love my wife!
 Thank you, Alex.
 And Ziggy.
 And Aaron Rodgers!" she added with a fist pump.
 "And you know, the Hollywood Foreign Press, right?
 This is awesome!"

-Rodgers having thanked Foster during his MVP acceptance speech, obviously something having to do with him now being engaged to Woodley.
+Rodgers thanked Foster during his NFL MVP acceptance speech on Feb.
+6, obviously something having to do with him now being engaged to Woodley.
+But though she's a Green Bay Packers fan, Foster doesn't actually know Rodgers.
+Yet she promised on Live With Jimmy Kimmel that, in return for the quarterback's shout-out to her, she would in turn thank him if she won the Golden Globe.

-The cozy moment came eight years after Foster took the Globes stage to accept the Cecil B. DeMille Award for life achievement and gave a powerful speech in which she thanked her former partner, Cydney Bernard, and basically acknowledged publicly for the first time that she'd been in a long-term relationship with a woman.
+The cozy moment came eight years after Foster took the Globes stage to accept the Cecil B. DeMille Award for life achievement and gave a powerful speech in which she thanked her "one of the deepest loves of my life, my heroic co-parent, my ex-partner in love but righteous soul sister in life, Cydney Bernard," basically acknowledging publicly for the first time that she had been in a long-term relationship with a woman.

+Drawing a thick line between her ways and the more contemporary ways of sharing so much of one's life on social media, Foster said cheekily, "I'm sorry, that's just not me.
+It never was and it never will be.
+Please don't cry because my reality show would be so boring.
+I would have to make out with Marion Cotillard or I'd have to spank Daniel Craig's bottom just to stay on the air.
+It's not bad work if you can get it, though.

+"But seriously, if you had been a public figure from the time that you were a toddler, if you'd had to fight for a life that felt real and honest and normal against all odds, then maybe you too might value privacy above all else.
+Privacy."

 She's been married to Hedison since 2014.